cSploit/cSploit.github.io/_posts/2016-03-06-designing-csploit-2.md

 For the backend I was looking at Go.

 AngularJS, HTML5, CSS3 will make us able to provide a web client to the daemon (responsive [PC, mobile, tablet]).
-Cordova ( and maybe Ionic ) will then take care of turning this web app into a mobile app for any kind of mobile platform ( Android, iOS, blackberry, windows phone ... ).
+Cordova (And maybe Ionic) will then take care of turning this web app into a mobile app for any kind of mobile platform ( Android, iOS, blackberry, windows phone ... ).

 For the backend I was looking to Go because the alternatives just do not fit well with android and it's performances are simply awesome.
 I love the idea of having a compiled daemon ( this is because I designed cSploit daemon in C ), it just run very fast!